drone/docs/content/plugin/pipeline/plugin_guidelines.md

     identifier: plugin-guidelines
 ---

-Take a look and fork this [example Plugin Starter project](https://github.com/drone/drone-plugin-starter) to create a plugin in Go.
+Take a look and fork this [example plugin starter project](https://github.com/drone/drone-plugin-starter) to create a plugin in Go.

+[Submit or update the documentation for a plugin](https://github.com/drone/drone-plugin-index) to the plugin marketplace.